PGScatalog/pgsc_calc/docs/output.rst

     * - Multiallelic
       - ``is_multiallelic``
       - True/False flag indicating whether the matched variant is multi-allelic (multiple ALT alleles).
-    * - Multiple Potential Matches
+    * - Multiple potential matches
       - ``duplicate_best_match``
       - True/False flag indicating whether a single scoring file variants has multiple potential matches to the target genome.
         This usually occurs when the variant has no other_allele, and with variants that have different REF alleles.
-    * - Duplicated Matched Variants
+    * - Duplicated matched variants
       - ``duplicate_ID``
       - True/False flag indicating whether multiple scoring file variants match a single target ID.
 This usually occurs when scoring files have been lifted across builds and two variants now point to the same position (e.g. rsID mergers).
-    * - N
+    * - n
       - ``count``
       - Number of variants with this combination of metadata (grouped by: ``[ match_status, ambiguous, is_multiallelic, duplicate_best_match, duplicate_ID]``
-    * - percent
+    * - %
       - ``percent``
       - Percent of the scoring file's variants that have the combination of metadata in count.